How we'd pick the best airplane seat on any flight

 - Entertainment screens may be in the armrest rather than the seatback, and are sometimes smaller

-Near the Galley and Lavatories
+Near the galley and lavatories

 Seats near galleys and lavatories tend to be louder and more disruptive.
 Here's what to expect: